tokens-studio/configs/README.md

 These configs rely on various dependencies e.g. the ESLint config contains plugins / rules configurations that rely on dependencies.
 They have been configured as peerDependencies, latest NPM should install those by default if missing, but allow to easily use compatible local installations if you have those.

+It is recommended to explicitly add `eslint`, `prettier` and `typescript` as devDependencies if you use their binaries in your package, this is less "magic" than relying on the fact that NPM happens to install peerDependencies when they are missing.